JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/splines_from_object.rst

 Description
 -----------
-This node return the spline(s) of the input curve.
+This node returns the spline(s) of the input curve.

 A spline is the data that form curves, a curve is composed of a single or multiple splines.